 A good use case for Cloud Elasticity that everyone would be able to relate to is streaming services like Netflix.
 A new movie or a season of a famous show could mean a sudden traffic surge of people logged in to watch Netflix on the weekend.
 This sudden spike can be handled by a surge of compute resources provisioned for a small amount of time.

 It goes without saying that Automation Tools play a big part in enabling elasticity and fault tolerance.
 The monitoring tools can detect the higher CPU usage and automation kicks in to provision more compute resources.

 Opposite to this, if your business is selling software or a small company with predefined growth throughout the year, you should not worry about elastic cloud computing.
 Having a predictable workload where capacity planning and performance are stable and have the ability to predict the constant workload or a growth cloud scalability may be the better cost saving choice.

 Businesses are investing heavily in cloud computing resources, and professionals with the right set of skills are much in demand.

 When adopting cloud computing, companies subscribe to a cloud service provider and pay for resources as used or on a discounted contract rate.

-AWS, Azure, and Google are dominating the market and are responsible for provisioning, managing, and maintaining infrastructure.
+Amazon Web Service (AWS), Azure, and Google are dominating the market and are responsible for provisioning, managing, and maintaining infrastructure.
 This allows companies to focus on optimizing workloads and performing revenue-generating tasks.